DahyannAraya/CDS_Warm_up/README.md

 - **Calculating the Impact**: Methodology for computing the impact using the developed function.
 - **Exploring Impact Results**: Techniques for analyzing and understanding the results of the impact assessment.
 - **Saving Analysis Results**: Guidance on how to save the results of the analysis in both tabular and spatial formats for further use.

+## Uncertainty and Sensitivity documentation - Integration of CLIMADA Impact Assessment with Copernicus Climate Change Service (C3S) data

+- **Data Extraction**: Retrieved and processed the European heatwave dataset from Copernicus for climate scenarios RCP 8.5.
+- **Heatwave Visualization**: Illustrated annual heatwave days for 2010 and 2080, highlighting expected increases in frequency.
+- **Uncertainty Analysis**: Employed CLIMADA's unsequa module to assess the impact of uncertain parameters on model outcomes.
+- **Impact Function Analysis**: Evaluated the vulnerability function for heatwaves, using a sigmoid function for mean damage degree (MDD) calculation.
+- **Sampling Techniques Exploration**: Investigated various SALib sampling methods in CLIMADA for sensitivity analysis.
+- **Uncertainty Visualization**: Displayed uncertainty in heatwave impacts on populations through distribution plots.
+- **Impact Values Comparison**: Contrasted deterministic impacts with uncertain outcomes to underscore variability in annual impacts and frequency curves.

 ## Functions